n8anderson/NateAnderson_Project1Sprint1/README.md

 test_db() - creates a test database, then adds one arbitrary entry to the database and checks to see if it was actually added.
 If it was true, then it passes.

+*** UPDATE 2/23/2021 ***

+Added new feature that pulls information from an excel sheet and saves it in the database as a new table.

+Two new tests to test functionality of the feature

+Updated requirements to include Pandas and Openpyxl

+test_getexcel() - Tests to see if we actually get the data from the excel sheet

+test_occudb() - Tests to see if data is pushed into a new table in the database, and can be retrieved